MoOx/pjax/README.md

 _It allow you to completely transform user experience of standard websites (server side generated or static ones) to make them feel they browse an app._

+## No tests or Demo ?

+There is still a lot of work to do to make this repo sexy like tests & simple demo, but for now [you can see this running on my website](http://moox.io), with sexy CSS animations when switching pages.

 ## How Pjax works

 Pjax loads page using ajax & updates the browser's current url using pushState without reloading your page's layout or any resources (js, css), giving a fast page load.